Ph-k/Concurrent-Workers/README.md

 `prime1.c` & `prime2.c` & `prime3.c`: Each of these programs implement a prime funding algorithm from faster to slower, from trivial to more sophisticated.
 The two first algorithms were given from the professor alex delis, and the third is a prime finding implementation of my own.

 Regarding everything else, the programs work the same way.
-The all take the same arguments (prime-finding range, pipe file descriptor, process id of root/myPrime process to send the USR1 signal), and as they find the prime numbers they send them to their respective parent using their unique pipe.
+They all take the same arguments (prime-finding range, pipe file descriptor, process id of root/myPrime process to send the USR1 signal), and as they find the prime numbers they send them to their respective parent using their unique pipe.

 `list.c`/`list.c`: Contains the implementation of a C linked list, customized to fit the needs of maintaining and inserting in sorted order prime numbers and the time needed to find them.